Terms Of Service

 Buyer: the person, firm or company who purchases the Goods from the Company.

 Company: Adaptive Modules Ltd (Company Registration Number 4257429) whose registered office is Adaptive Modules Ltd, Marine House, 151 Western Road, Haywards Heath, West Sussex, RH16 3LH

 Contract: any contract between the Company and the Buyer for the sale and purchase of the Goods, incorporating these conditions.

-Delivery Point: the place where delivery of the Goods is to take place under Clause 4.
+Delivery Point: the place where delivery of the Goods is to take place under condition 4.

-Goods: any goods and/or services agreed in the Contract to be supplied to the Buyer by the Company (including any part or parts of them).
+Goods: any goods agreed in the Contract to be supplied to the Buyer by the Company (including any part or parts of them).